AHelloWorldDev/MinimumWallpaper/README.md

 ## The Problem

-**Q:** How do you set a solid color wallpaper on your Android device?
+**Q:** How do you set a black or color wallpaper on your Android device?

-**A:** You set your wallpaper to a tiny 1x1 pixel image with the pixel set to that color (Black, Pink, or #FF5678).
+**A:** You use a tiny 1x1 pixel image with the pixel set to that color (Black, Pink, or #FF5678).
 Simple, fast, and memory-friendly.

 **That should work.**

 It does work.
-Or at least **it does work on most Android devices** out there (including the Nexus devices and others that run stock Android).
+Or at least **it does work on most Android devices** (including the Nexus devices and others that run stock Android).
 The system knows how to fill the entire screen with that one pixel, giving you a full solid color wallpaper.

 However (there is always a "however"), **there are Android devices that crash immediately** after setting the 1x1 pixel image wallpaper: *Unfortunately, System UI has stopped.* And they continue to crash: they crash with 2x2 images, they crash with 3x3 images, they crash with 4x4 images.
 And so on, until a magic size emerges, and they no longer crash.